w3c/distributed-tracing-wg/EXPLAINER.md

 ### Context propagation with W3C Trace Context
 1. Service A calls Service B through an API gateway
 2. The tracing system uses the W3C Trace Context header
-3. The API gateway operates standard compliant
+3. The API gateway recognizes the headers as standards-compliant and allows them through
 4. Service C receives the trace ID and continues the trace

 ![Context propagation through a standard compliant middleware](./assets/explainer_context_preserved.png "Context propagation through a standard compliant middleware")